Eve/The Mother of All

 Dean: It's like a Khan worm on steroids.

-Referencing Star Trek II: The Wrath of Khan.
+Referencing the 1982 movie Star Trek II: The Wrath of Khan.
 The title villain places larval Ceti eels in the ears of those he wishes to interrogate.
 The larva eventually kill the host, although in a few cases they will leave the victim on their own.

 Samuel: Just because you're Dr. Jekyll at the moment doesn't mean you get all high and mighty.